Assessing the Role of Datasets in the Generalization of Motion Deblurring Methods to Real Images: Introduction

-Another strategy, presented recently by Rim \etal~\cite{rim_2020_ECCV}, is to use an image acquisition system that consists of two cameras built into a beamsplitter setup, that simultaneously captures pairs of blurred and sharp images using different exposure times.
-Using this method, the authors built RealBlur, the first large-scale dataset of real-world blurred images suitable for training image deblurring deep networks.

-A third commonly used strategy is to convolve sharp images with synthesized blur kernels.
-In this case, the real scene is typically assumed to be static and planar, and the blur operator is assumed to be uniform across the image.
-Using such data, the generalization ability of CNNs is superior among static and planar scenes \cite{kaufman2020deblurring, rim_2020_ECCV}.
-However, these approaches lead to unsatisfactory results when this hypothesis is not valid, i.e. when the underlying motion blur kernels vary rapidly in neighboring regions.

 In the context of the approximation-generalization trade-off, current research has shown that CNNs excel in deblurring images with different amounts and types of blur within a dataset.
-A natural step forward is to also design methods with good out-of-distribution performance, capable to perform well on real world applications.
-In this work, we take a data-centric approach to closing this generalization gap.
+A natural step forward is to design methods with good out-of-distribution performance, capable of performing well in real scenarios.
+In this work, instead of focusing on developing new architectures, we take a data-centric approach by investigating the properties in the synthetic training set that cause the generalization gap.